On the nonintegrality of certain generalized binomial sums: Introduction

-The latter sum can be evaluated instantly, since it can be interpreted as a finite difference as well as a partial fraction decomposition (see Corollary~\ref{cor:basic} and Section~\ref{sec:proofs-1}).
+can be evaluated instantly, since it can be interpreted as a finite difference as well as a partial fraction decomposition (see Corollary~\ref{cor:basic} and Section~\ref{sec:proofs-1}).

-However, a generalized conjecture of \eqref{eq:S-2} cannot be established without further study, since there are several exceptions where indeed $\MS_{(r,n)}(\ell) \in \ZZ$ for $\ell \in \ZZ$ as listed in the following tables.
+However, a generalized conjecture of \eqref{eq:S-2} cannot be established without further study, since there are several exceptions where in fact $\MS_{(r,n)}(\ell) \in \ZZ$ for certain $\ell \in \ZZ$ as listed in the two tables below.
 See Section~\ref{sec:except} for more results.

 One observes that the exceptions in Table~\ref{tbl:except-1} have the property that $r < n$ and $\ell$ is relatively small.
-In contrast, the following Table~\ref{tbl:except-2} shows exceptions of the opposite case $n \leq r$, which reveals that the least positive $\ell$ can be arbitrarily large.
+In contrast, Table~\ref{tbl:except-2} shows exceptions of the opposite case $n \leq r$, which reveals that the least positive $\ell$ can be arbitrarily large.

-The purpose of the paper is to discuss the phenomenon of the non-integrality of the sum $\MS_{(r,n)}(\ell)$ in spite of exceptions and to derive explicit conditions for its parameters.
+The purpose of the paper is to discuss the phenomenon of the nonintegrality of the sum $\MS_{(r,n)}(\ell)$ in spite of exceptions and to derive explicit conditions for its parameters.
+Indeed, the motivation for the generalized results was induced by the above quotation of P\'olya, since the sum~\eqref{eq:S-2} sheds no light on its behavior when viewed individually.

 The paper is organized as follows.
 The next section presents some basic properties of the polynomial $\MS_{(r,n)}(x)$ and its values, while Section~\ref{sec:main} contains the main results.
 Subsequently, Section~\ref{sec:prelim} is devoted to preliminaries and some known results in number theory.
 Sections~\ref{sec:proofs-1} and~\ref{sec:proofs-2} contain the proofs of the theorems.
 The last section discusses the case of exceptions.